maxwellmattryan/stardust-tools/docs/tools/funds-spreader.md

 # Funds Spreader

-The funds spreader tool requests funds from a faucet to a set of addresses at given account and address indices, of a given address derivation path and address encoding scheme.

 If you haven't already, please see [Getting Started](../getting-started.md) before using trying this tool out.
-Otherwise, please [see below](#parameters) for more detail on the available parameters.

 :::caution
 The tool does **NOT** currently work for the IOTA devnet.
 :::

-## What to Use For

-This is useful to test finding "balances" where the funds may reside on addresses, many indices apart.
-If you wish to put funds on address index `9_999_999` then you certainly can 🙂
+## How it Works

+Simply put, the funds spreader tool...

+1. Reads in a mnemonic from `stardust-tools/tools/funds-spreader/.env` and generates accounts and addresses at specific indices
+2. Requests funds from a faucet to every generated address
+3. Creates a Stronghold backup in `stardust-tools/tools/funds-spreader/temp/backups`

+Please [see below](#parameters) for more detail on the available parameters.

 ## How to Use